100 Horses. Let’s Ride.

 Winter Horse Program

-Another element of our winter program is the horses.
-Whether you are coming with the focus of diving into our top notch riding program or just want to ride a little to take a break from skiing, we’ll get you in the saddle, having fun and learning!
-Each day we offer a mix of trail ride options along with instructional clinics in our heated Indoor Arena.
+Each day we offer a mix of trail ride options and instructional clinics in our heated indoor arena.
 And what winter vacation in Colorado would be complete without a sleigh ride?
-Above all it is just amazing to watch the herd interact out in the Winter pasture, and learn about the dynamics of the herd and the care that goes into maintaining a herd of 100 horses.
+Above all, it is simply amazing to watch the herd interact out in the winter pasture, observing the behaviors of herd dynamics and learning about the care that goes into maintaining a herd of 100 horses.